 GHK-Cu is administered via subcutaneous (SubQ) injection for systemic effects.
 The injection site does not significantly affect efficacy, though facial proximity may offer modest local benefit for skin applications.

-Rotate injection sites to prevent lipodystrophy (localized fat tissue changes).
-For abdominal injections, use a clock pattern around the navel.
+Rotate your injection sites to prevent lipodystrophy (changes in the fat tissue under the skin).
+For belly injections, use a clock pattern around your navel.
 GHK-Cu injection volumes are very small (0.04–0.08 mL), making injections quick and virtually painless.
 Note that the copper complex may cause a temporary bluish tint at the injection site, which is cosmetic and resolves within hours.

 GHK-Cu is exceptionally stable for a peptide due to the copper complex stabilizing the molecular structure.